 December 2001 also marks an end of an era for the Institute for Women’s Leadership where we have been primarily focused on our award winning program Women Leading Change (WLC).
 We will continue to offer WLC twice a year in the U.S., Canada and Australia, as well as to any organization that would like to sponsor it as an in-house program.
-In 2002, we are moving ever closer to a yearlong curriculum where our clients (you!) can engage at deeper levels of proficiency in the practice of Leading by Context™.
+In 2002, we are moving ever closer to a yearlong curriculum where our clients (you!) can engage at deeper levels of proficiency in the practice of Leading from Context™.
 Next year I will select 20-25 women from our alumni network of hundreds of women (and any interested new clients) to work with them in focusing on sustainable large-scale, systemic change.
 This is a natural evolution of the work we have been in the past 11 years, and it will contain cutting edge methodologies from experts who I believe are rewriting the definition of what it means to be a leader in the 21st century.
 This new program, Women Mastering Leadership will be a deep and powerful immersion in the practices and contextual shifts necessary for an organization, an institution or a government to change and sustain a new culture of performance, learning and human dignity.
 Together, we will reach out and forge powerful partnerships with others in your organizations and build a new collaborative model that honors the full possibility of men and women in partnership.